 Nassau County provides the data within this exhibit as a public resource of general information for use "as is."
-Nassau County DPEO (Dept. of Planning and Economic Opportunity) provides this information with the understanding that it is not guaranteed to be accurate, correct or complete and any conclusions of arom from such information are the sole responsibility of the user.
-There, Nassau County DPEO makes no warranty, representation or guaranty as to the content, sequence, accuracy, timeliness or completeness of any of the spatial or database information provided herein.
-While every effort has been made to ensure the content sequence, accuracy, timeliness or completeness of materials presented within these pages, Nassau County DPEO assumes no responsibility for errors or omissions, and explicitly disclaims any representations and warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.
-Nassau County DPEO shall assume no liability for:
+Nassau County DPEO (Dept. of Planning and Economic Opportunity) provides this information with the understanding that it is not guaranteed to be accurate, correct or complete and any conclusions drawn from such information are the sole responsibility of the user.
+Further, Nassau County DPEO makes no warranty, representation or guaranty as to the content, sequence, accuracy, timeliness or completeness of materials presented within these pages, Nassau County DPEO assumes or responsibility of errors or omissions, and explicitly diclaims any representations and warranties, including, without limitation, the implied warranties of merchantability and finess for a particular purpose.
+Nassau County DPEO shall assume no idability for: